Table of contents

 How does a perfect restaurant hygiene rating benefit my business?

-In an age where many restaurants expand their offering to new clients through food delivery platforms like Deliveroo, Just Eat and Uber Eats, more and more prospective customers are looking at your restaurant.
-And you’d better believe that some will be looking at your food hygiene rating on the Food Standards Agency (FSA)’s website.
+As many businesses expand their offerings to new clients through food delivery platforms like Deliveroo, Just Eat and Uber Eats, more and more prospective customers are looking at your restaurant, including your food hygiene rating on the Food Standards Agency (FSA)’s website.

 A high rating can demonstrate to hungry diners that your restaurant can be trusted, that you train your staff to a high standard and that you value their health.
-A poor restaurant food hygiene rating could give potential customers pause no matter how scrumptious your food looks or how glowing your customer reviews may be.
+A poor restaurant food hygiene rating could put off potential customers, no matter how delicious your food looks or how glowing your customer reviews are.

 Food safety ratings explained